-Foret Contracting Group, LLC is a construction, landscaping, and building maintenance company based out of Thibodaux, Louisiana.
+Foret Contracting Group, LLC is a construction, landscaping, and building maintenance company based in Thibodaux, Louisiana.
 Through US Federal Contractor Registration's (USFCR) Simplified Acquisition Program, they won a contract for grounds maintenance for the U.S. Coast Guard Base New Orleans.

 Veteran's Choice Procurement, LLC is a Service-Disabled Veteran-Owned Small Business (SDVOSB) located in Austin, Texas.
 They provide healthcare supplies and equipment to federal agencies.
 With USFCR's services, owner Jesse Carlow went from starting a business to winning six contracts in less than a year.

 Recently Todd Marchant Construction Co. dba RockNErosion won its first two federal contracts.
-Although it takes an average of 12-18 months for businesses to win their first award, RockNErosion completed this feat in just half of the time.
-For Todd Marchant however, searching, bidding, and performing federal contracts isn’t just something that he does for an income.
+Although businesses take an average of 12-18 months to win their first award, RockNErosion completed this feat in just half the time.
+For Todd Marchant, however, searching, bidding, and performing federal contracts isn’t just something that he does for an income.
 Todd has found genuine enjoyment and passion in this type of work.